Tomb of Zechariah

 The Tomb of Zechariah is an ancient stone monument in Jerusalem that is considered in Jewish tradition to be the tomb of Zechariah ben Jehoiada.
 It is a few meters from the Tomb of Absalom and adjacent to the Tomb of Benei Hezir.

+Location

+The tomb is cut into the limestone cliff face on the eastern escarpment of the Kidron Valley, directly across from the Temple Mount, some 6 m southeast of the façade of the Tomb of Benei Hezir.

+The cliff features several geological units: the harder, dense limestone of the Shivta Formation and the softer Nezer and Menuha formations above it.
+The Tomb of Zechariah, like the adjacent Tomb of Benei Hezir and the lower part of the Tomb of Absalom, is cut into the Shivta limestone; the overlying formations along the same slope support, by contrast, the burials of the modern Jewish cemetery on the Mount of Olives.
+Schmidt hammer rebound measurements on the Tomb of Zechariah, a method used to assess the hardness and strength of rock or concrete, yielded R-values between 58.9 and 64.4, consistent with "hard, dense, crystalline limestone".

 Architectural description

 The monument is a monolith—it is completely carved out of the solid rock The lowest part of the monument is a crepidoma, a base made of three steps.
 Above it there is a stylobate, upon which there is a decoration of two ionic columns between two half ionic columns and at the corners there are two pilasters.
 The capitals are of the Ionic order and are decorated with the egg-and-dart decoration.
 The upper part of the monument is an Egyptian-style cornice upon which sits a pyramid.
 The fine masonry and decoration that is visible on the western side, the facade, is only the western side.
 On the other sides of the tomb, the work is extremely rough and unfinished; it seems as if the work was stopped before the artists could finish the job.